-Swinging ranges from a calming back-and-forth rhythm to a wild ride through the air.
-It rocks babies to sleep and absorbs kids’ energy while keeping them entertained outdoors.
-In adults, swinging can bring back fond memories of childhood.
-Tree swings build core muscles and develop motor skills in users young and old.
+A ride on a swing can range from a calming back-and-forth rhythm to a wild adventure through the air.
+It can rock babies to sleep and absorb older kids’ energy while keeping them entertained outdoors.
+For adults, a swing can bring back fond memories of childhood.
+Tree swings can also build core muscles and develop motor skills in users young and old.

-Read on to explore types of swings, learn quality features to look for, and find out why these models soared among the best tree swing options available.
+Read on to explore types of swings, learn which features to seek, and find out why these models soared among the best tree swing options available.

-- BEST OVERALL: PACEARTH 40 Inch Saucer Tree Swing
+- BEST OVERALL: PACEARTH 40″ Saucer Tree Swing

 - BEST BANG FOR THE BUCK: PACEARTH Swing Seat

 - BEST ROPE: Jungle Gym Kingdom Tree Swing Climbing Rope

 - BEST MULTIPERSON: Trekassy 700lb Giant 60″ Platform Tree Swing

 - BEST TRADITIONAL: Pellor Wood Tree Swing

 - BEST STAND-UP: Swurfer, the Original Stand-Up Surfing Swing

 - BEST FOR BABY OR TODDLER: Little Tikes Snug ’n Secure Swing